-In an ideal world, any possible action you could perform with Sails as a user, whether programatically or via the command-line tool, would have a test.
-However the combinatoric scale of configuration variations in Sails, along with the fact that userland code can override just about any key piece of core, means we'll never quite get to this point.
-And that's ok.
+In an ideal world, any possible action you could perform as a Sails user—whether programatically or via the command-line tool—would have a test.
+However, the number of configuration variations in Sails, along with the fact that userland code can override just about any key piece of core, means we'll never quite get to this point.
+And that's okay.

-Instead, the Sails project's goal is for any feature of Sails you would use as a user, either programatically or via the command-line tool, to have a test.
-In many cases, where these features are implemented within a dependency, the only tests for that feature exist within that dependency (e.g. Waterline, Skipper, and Captains Log).
-But even in these cases, tests in Sails inevitably end up retesting certain features that are already verified by Sails' dependencies-- and there is nothing wrong with that.
+Instead, the Sails project's goal is for any feature of Sails you might use—programatically or via the command-line tool—to have a test.
+In cases where these features are implemented within a dependency, the only tests for that feature exist within that dependency (e.g. Waterline, Skipper, and Captains Log).
+Even in these cases, though, tests in Sails inevitably end up retesting certain features that are already verified by Sails' dependencies, and there's nothing wrong with that.